OSGeo/grass-website/content/news/2024_07_27_GRASS_GIS_8_4_0_released.md

 - Python: the creation of new projects in Python has been greatly simplified (no more chicken and egg problems) - also for Jupyter notebooks.
-- GUI: New easy command history navigation through the History browser panel.
+- GUI: easy command history navigation through the new **History browser panel**.
 - New [GRASS GIS Programming Style Guide](https://github.com/OSGeo/grass/blob/main/doc/development/style_guide.md).
 - For r.univar, the computation extended statistics is now parallelized.
 - JSON output format support (format="json") has been added in multiple tools